How to cycle a fish tank

 Bottled bacteria.
 Products like Fritz TurboStart 700 and Dr. Tim's One and Only contain live nitrifying bacteria.
 Results vary.
 Some batches work and cut the cycle to a week; some batches are dead on arrival and do nothing.
 Keep them refrigerated and check the expiration date.
 Don't rely on them as the only strategy.

 Plants.
 Live plants, especially fast growers like hornwort, anacharis, and water sprite, absorb ammonia directly from the water column.
 A heavily planted tank can handle a light fish load before the bacterial cycle is fully established.
 This is sometimes called a "silent cycle."
 The plants buffer the ammonia while bacteria slowly establish.
-It works, but only with genuinely heavy planting and a conservative initial fish load.
+It works, but only with truly heavy planting and a conservative initial fish load.

 Warm water.
 The 26-28°C range is optimal.
 Going above 30°C doesn't help and may start harming some bacterial strains.